fionaso/hugo-new-site/content/post/first-post.md

 draft: false
 ---

-First and foremost, I declare the struggle of writing the introduction sentence for your very first post real.
-I am now left wondering: what will be easier?
+First and foremost, I declare the struggle of writing the introduction sentence for your very first post real and I am left wondering: what will be easier?
 Learning JavaScript, writing blog posts on a regular basis or even bolder, keeping this blog alive?

+Great start.
 Moving on.

 Why learning JavaScript?
-There are millions of reasons to this.
+There are millions of reasons.

 Yes, programming languages are officially perceived as « dope ».
 Yes, there’s lots of money to make.
 Yes, you could potentially work from home, everyday.